developertariq/developertariq/README.md

 </br>

 ## About me ⚓
-- Able to work hard and adopt never give up attitude.💪
-- Experience in implementing multiple business ideas in demanding, growing, rapidly changing circumstances.🏭
-- Familiar with working with a diverse population in a stressful, fast-paced environment.🚀
+Experience in implementing multiple business ideas in demanding, growing, rapidly changing circumstances.
+Familiar with working with a diverse population in a stressful, fast-paced environment.
+Adopt never give up attitude. 🚀

 </br>